In one of the nation's best-integrated geosciences department, we're making new discoveries about our ever-changing planet.

 NC State MEAS is confronting the earth-system problems of today and shaping the field leaders of tomorrow.
 In our state-of-the-art classrooms and labs, 240 undergraduate and 100 graduate students learn about the interactions among the atmospheric, earth and marine sciences.

 Our location ideally positions our students apply what they learn outside the classroom.
-NC State, one of the nation’s top research universities, is home to Centennial Campus, where more than 70 government, industry and academic partners — including the State Climate Office — work with our students and faculty.
-NC State is also the leader of the Southeast Regional Climate Hub and the Southeast Climate Science Center, two federal research partnerships studying climate change.
+NC State, one of the nation’s top research universities, is home to Centennial Campus, where more than 70 government, industry and academic partners — including the North Carolina State Climate Office — work with our students and faculty.
+NC State is also the leader of the Southeast Climate Adaptation Science Center, a federal research partnership studying climate change.

 Located in Raleigh, N.C., our department also puts our students in close proximity to the North Carolina mountains and the coast, ideal locations to observe marine and earth systems at work.